See if this situation sounds familiar…

 When it comes to wanting to cash out or cancel an annuity, this might not be every situation, but it does bring up an interesting discussion: what it takes to get out of an annuity.

 Before I start, I should make a point that there are many types of annuities: fixed, variable, indexed, immediate, etc. This post is to be more general in nature, so some or all of the information may or may not apply, depending on the type of annuity we’re talking about.
+Now if you are interested in purchasing a certain type of annuity, then I will help you find the best quotes for annuities so that you can compare plans to see which would work best for your financial situation.

-Let’s review our options:
+Now, let’s review our options:

-Some annuities offer what’s called a “return of premium option,” or they’ll offer an additional rider at additional cost that allows for a return of premium.
+Some annuities offer what’s called a “return of premium option,” or they’ll offer an additional rider at an additional cost that allows for a return of premium.
 That basically means whatever you put in, you can take out at any time.
 This isn’t super common, but I am seeing more carriers offer this option.
 I asked this individual to inquire if his annuity contract offered that.
 If so, great.
 If not, on to option 2.

 All annuity contracts offer what’s called a “free look period.”
 This means that you’ll have 10 days (or more depending on the carrier) to review the contract, and then decide if you’re still interested in purchasing the annuity.

-If you decide to change your mind after the 10 day pre-look period, it’s just like the return of premium, where you can get your money back without a hitch.
+If you decide to change your mind after the 10-day pre-look period, it’s just like the return of premium, where you can get your money back without a hitch.
 If you’re locked into an annuity with gains beyond what you’ve put in, proceed to option 3.

 A 1035 exchange allows you to move from one annuity to another without having to incur any tax liability.
 In the case of the gentleman above, a 1035 didn’t make sense, since his annuity was brand spanking new.
-While it does avoid potential tax consequences, with a 1035, you’re still under obligation for the contract period of the initial annuity.
+While it does avoid potential tax consequences, with 1035, you’re still under obligation for the contract period of the initial annuity.

 Say, for example, your annuity had a seven-year contract period, and you decided to do a 1035; you would still have to pay a surrender charge to the initial annuity company.